hojimat/oldhomepage/blog/_posts/2018-2-7-pessimism-in-bba.md

 layout: post
 title: Business education needs a dose of pessimism
 lang: english
+description: how to reform business education and make it compelling
+keywords: business education, curriculum, reform, education
 ---

 Undergraduate business education faces a lot of criticism spanning from lack of practical training to philosophical arguments that management shouldn't be taught at undergraduate level at all.
 I cannot change the status quo and won't try to repeat these statements - I will try to give a constructive feedback.
 What I propose in this article is very easy to implement: it will just require change in the attitude.